 The role of a Healthcare manager is to identify and evaluate risks as a means to reduce injury to patients, staff members, and visitors within an organization.
 Risk managers work proactively and reactively to either prevent incident or to minimize the damages following an event.

 The Importance of Risk Assessment & Management Planning in Healthcare

-Examples of risk management in healthcare are outlined by the Centers for Disease Control (CDC) recently published research that found that prolonged urinary catheter use is the leading risk factor for catheter-associated urinary tract infections.
+Examples of risk management in healthcare are outlined by the Centers for Disease Control (CDC).
+Their recently published research found that prolonged urinary catheter use is the leading risk factor for catheter-associated urinary tract infections.
 Based on this information, a risk management plan was implemented requiring physicians to regularly evaluate the catheter.
 The end result was a decrease in patient risk.

-Given that each organization faces unique challenges, there is not a one-model-fits-all risk management solution.
+Given that each organization within the healthcare industry faces unique challenges, there is not a one-model-fits-all risk management solution.
 However, there are key concepts of risk management in healthcare, as well as main factors of concern when creating a risk management plan.
 Challenges faced by administrators that should be addressed in a risk assessment plan include but are not limited to: